 A toilet with a 10 or 14-inch rough will have more limited options and may cost more.
 For this reason, some people may choose to move the rough, while others may choose a skirted toilet that can have an adjustable rough.
 Both options will increase the cost of the project.

 Moving a toilet’s location could require additional plumbing at a cost of $50 – $250 per hour.
 It could cost even more when you need to repair walls, ceilings, or flooring.
 Check our plumbing cost guide to better understand some of the varied costs of hiring a plumber.

-Although the two most common types of toilets are the one or two-piece toilet, many improvements are available.
+Although the two most common types of toilets are the one or two-piece types, many improvements are available.
 Many innovations are hitting the market to save space, conserve water, eliminate cleaning, and more.

 Corner Toilet Prices

-The corner toilet is a space-saving innovation you can purchase from the same manufacturers that make standard toilets.
+The corner toilet is a space-saving innovation you can purchase from name-brand manufacturers.
 Generally, the only difference is the tank, which is shaped to fit into the corner.
-Therefore, these toilets sell for about the same as a standard two-piece toilet, or $125 – $500.
+Therefore, these units sell for about the same as a standard two-piece model, or $125 – $500.

-The tankless toilet is what is known as a one-piece toilet.
-A tankless toilet receives its flushing power from a high-pressure supply line that carries the waste to a drainage system.
+The tankless toilet is an eco-friendly option that doesn’t store water like a traditional toilet.
+These models receive their flushing power from a high-pressure supply line that carries the waste to a drainage system.
 Not only does this use less water, but these also take up less space in the bathroom.

 These toilets generally cost around $900 and up.
 Though for many homeowners, it is a long-term investment and space-saver.

 Often referred to as dry-flush toilets or composting toilets, waterless toilets cost $500 to $2,000.
 These typically get used in camps, cabins, and off-grid houses.
 As a self-contained, odorless commode, some can convert human waste to soil that is safe for use as fertilizer.